jgerman/advent_of_code_2022/README.md

 second time because I didn't think through my use of take-while.
 What I really wanted was take-until.
 I discovered halt-when after I solved the problem so that bit should be pretty easy to re-write.

+## Day 9

+I didn't re-factor this as well as I should have for part 2.
+I'm not sure there's a need to keep the head separate from the 'tails' just applying the move to the first position should then passing the whole rope to propogate moves would be cleaner.

+Again manipulating the input was key.
+Calculating moves are a lot easier when the head moves one step at a time so expanding the input was key.

+Small setback on knots higher than 2 for part 2 because I wasn't thinking about conj order and was using a list where a vector would give me the order I wanted.